rithvikl/Project18/README.md

 ###Features

 * Account: An account ensures you will not lose your events by backing up your data on a server.
-* Take pictures: Take pictures with your phone and immediately back them up on our (our school's) server.
+* Take pictures: Take pictures with your phone and immediately back them up on a persistent storage cloud server.
 * Save events: Say something about your picture, give it a title and categories.
 * View events: See events that you have previously saved to remember the good times.
 * Filter events: Search your events by a particular tag, the category you gave the event when it was created.